 - Quake II RTX

 - Stay in the Light

-In 2020 this list will expand to include Atomic Heart, Cyberpunk 2077, Doom Eternal, Dying Light 2, Enlisted, Justice, JX3, and Minecraft.
+Later in 2020, this list will expand to include Atomic Heart, Cyberpunk 2077, Doom Eternal, Dying Light 2, Enlisted, Justice, JX3, and Watch Dogs: Legion.

 RTX DLSS on Turing